Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Discussion and Conclusion

 The observed mass-dependent chemical enrichment sequences in the log(O/Ar) vs 12 + log(Ar/H) plane for SFGs are further qualitatively consistent with expectations from cosmological chemodynamical simulations by \citet{Vincenzo18}, and thereby allow for an interpretation of the observed results.
 Higher mass galaxies, that are more efficient at star-formation, produce more massive stars relatively rapidly, that in-turn rapidly produce more CCSNe which enrich the ISM to higher metallicities, here 12+ log(Ar/H), keeping relatively constant $\alpha$-abundances, here log(O/Ar).
 Then SNe Ia start erupting and subsequent generations of stars are formed from ISM with decreasing $\alpha$-abundances as metallicity, here 12+ log(Ar/H), is further increased.
 Lower mass galaxies, that are less efficient at star-formation, produce massive stars relatively slowly, that in-turn limits the enrichment of the ISM with CCSNe to lower metallicities allowing SNe Ia to start erupting when the ISM has lower metallicity and thus the decrease in $\alpha$-abundances sets-in at these lower metallicities.
 Such a mass-dependent chemical enrichment mechanism had previously been invoked to explain the observed lower [$\alpha$/Fe] at given [Fe/H] for the sequences traces by stars in the Magellanic clouds and other dwarf MW satellite galaxies when compared with sequences traced by stars in the more massive MW.
+We thus find that differences in star-formation efficiency in galaxies leads to differences in supernova enrichment, deciphered either from abundances of stars within a galaxy (as illustrated in Figure~\ref{Fig:oar_final} for the MW \& M31) or from an ensemble of SFGs as shown in this work.
+This results in mass-dependent chemical enrichment sequences for SFGs in the log(O/Ar) vs 12 + log(Ar/H) plane.

 Given the direct O \& Ar abundances determined for 11 SFGs at z$\sim$1.3--7.7 observed with JWST/NIRSPEC and Keck/MOSFIRE \citep{Bhattacharya25}, MW-like self-regulated chemical enrichment sequences and their underlying CCSNe and SNe Ia interplay dominated mechanisms, shown here to be prevalent in ensembles of SFGs out to z$\sim$0.3, may be in place as early as z$\sim$1.3--4 (see also Figure~4 [Left] in \citealt{Bhattacharya25}, also showing the higher and lower mass sequences shown in Figure~\ref{Fig:oar_final}).
 The same mechanisms may be at play at even higher redshift galaxies (z$\sim$3.3--7.7) but in conjunction with intermittent star-formation, although additional non-standard sources of chemical enrichment may also have influence at such redshifts \citep{Bhattacharya25}.